MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/2-understand-pipeline-stages.md

 > [!NOTE]
 > Your organization might have a different sequence of stages, or you might need to integrate your Bicep deployments into a pipeline that deploys other components.
 Once you understand how the stages above work, you can design a pipeline to suit your needs.

-Throughout this module, you'll learn more about these stages.
+Throughout this module, you'll learn more about these stages and progressively build a pipeline that includes each stage.
 You'll also learn how to stop a deployment if anything unexpected happens in any of the previous stages, and how to stop execution until you manually verify what happened in a previous stage.